 |Single Person Supplemet||$90 pp||$80 pp|

 Prices are all inclusive of meals (Full Board)

 USB charging points

+Take a leisurely stroll through the African bush on foot with a guided nature walk.
 All walks in the park must go with an armed UWA guide.
-From the lodge, take a two-hour loop that will take you around the valleys and ridges and back.
-The swamp walk has a couple of raised platforms from where you can look over the swamps; if you are fortunate, you may even see a Sitatunga or Uganda’s famous Shoebill stork.
+At Mihingo Lodge, take a two-hour loop that will take you around the valleys and ridges and back.
+The swamp walk has a couple of raised platforms from where you can look over the swamps, and if you’re lucky, you may even spot a Sitatunga or Uganda’s famous Shoebill stork.

 Safari Game Drives

+Go on a riveting game drive around Lake Mburo National Park’s famous tracks to meet the park’s protected inhabitants.
+For spectacular views, park at the bottom of Kazuma look-out and walk up to the top.
 The birdlife is also prolific, with many water birds living at the livestock dams.
-Large groups of crested cranes take up residence in the rainy season and even spot the shoebill in the wetlands.
-A game drive outside the park is helpful if your park entry has expired and you would like to go for a bit of spin!
+A game drive outside the park is helpful if your park entry has expired and you’d like to go for a spin!

 Night Game Drives

+Immerse yourself in the local culture by taking a walk or a bike ride over to a traditional Bahima homestead.
+Learn about their cultural traditions and their way of life, including the Ankole long-horned cows, the ghee-making process, and tasting milk.
 This experience includes a nature walk or bike ride across grazing land, where wildlife and livestock mingle together, to the homestead and back again.
-Alternatively, you can ride a mountain bike to a nearby fishing village and see how the people live.
+Alternatively, you can ride a mountain bike to a nearby fishing village to see how the people live.

 UGANDA SAFARI EXPERIENCES